adplabs/unicorn/README.md

 The column family prefix must be composed of printable characters.
 The column qualifiers can be made of any arbitrary bytes.
-In Cassandra and HBase, column families must be declared up front at schema definition time whereas new columns can bed added to any column family without pre-announcing them.
+In Cassandra and HBase, column families must be declared up front at schema definition time whereas new columns can be added to any column family without pre-announcing them.
 In contrast, column family are not static in Accumulo and can be created on the fly.
 The only way to get a complete set of columns